tokenika/eosfactory/teos/README.md

 ### Contract testing

 Not implemented yet.

-However, please, see the following code snippet showing how contract testing cen be done.
-It comes from `eosfactory/teos/teos/unittest1.cpp:
+However, please, see the following code snippet showing how contract testing can be done.
+We support two flavors *C++* and *Python*.

+#### C++ example

+The example comes from from `eosfactory/teos/teos/unittest1.cpp`:
 ```c++
 BOOST_AUTO_TEST_CASE(test1)
 {